CRC: Fully General Model of Confidential Remote Computing: Future Work

+In complex systems, the configuration of systems with modular structures remains an open research challenge.
+Security properties of sub-modules alone cannot serve as a representation of the properties of the entire composed system.
 Formally verified kernels may be difficult to keep up to date in the frequently-changing (or update-receiving) world of general-purpose systems.
 On the other hand, relatively smaller industrial-embedded systems and IoT devices can benefit from formal guarantees.
-In complex systems, the configuration of systems with modular structures remains an open research challenge.
-Security properties of sub-modules alone cannot serve as a representation of the properties of the entire composed system.